-Directive 2004/39 on markets in financial instruments (as supplemented by Directive 2006/73 and Commission Regulation 1287/2006) (MiFID) provides for the regulation of firms that provide investment services and advice and introduced a regulatory regime for the trading of financial instruments on securities markets and other trading platforms.
-MiFID was incorporated into Cypriot law by the Investment Services and Activities and Regulated Markets Law and the CBC and CySEC have issued several directives with respect to the requirements of this law.
+Directive 2004/39 on markets in financial instruments (as supplemented by Directive 2006/73 and Commission Regulation 1287/2006) ("MiFID") provides for the regulation of firms that provide investment services and advice and introduced a regulatory regime for the trading of financial instruments on regulated markets and multilateral trading facilities.
+MiFID was incorporated into Cypriot law by the Investment Services and

+Activities and Regulated Markets Law and the CBC and CySEC have issued several directives with respect to the requirements of this law.